Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 So, any files found in `/etc/supervisor/conf.d` and ending in `.conf` will be included.
 This is where we can add configurations for our services.

 Now we need to tell Supervisord how to run and monitor our Node script.
-What we'll do is create a configuration which tells Supervisord how to start and monitor the Node script.
+What we'll do is create a configuration that tells Supervisord how to start and monitor the Node script.

 Let's create a configuration for it called `webhooks.conf`.
 This file will be created at `/etc/supervisor/conf.d/webhooks.conf`: